Cassava production in Nigeria: Government intervention

 The 2002 Presidential Initiative by former president, Olusegun Obasanjo, on composite cassava flour was, however, reversed even before it reached maturity by his successor, President Umaru Musa Yar' Adua.

 Special Adviser to the Chairman of the defunct Presidential Committee on Cassava Initiative Programme under the Chief Olusegun Obasanjo’s regime, who also doubles as the Chairman, New Partnership for African Development’s Pan African Cassava Initiative, Mr Boma Angar, argues that the inability to back the Cassava policy with a legislative bill that will survive any government was what killed the Obasanjo initiative.

 Boma Angar and Hon.
 Commissioner Of Agriculture, Ogun State, Engr.
 Ayo Olubori are of the strong opinion that the new FG Cassava Initiative by President Goodluck Jonathan will suffer the same fate as the old one except backed by a legislative bill.

+PwC estimates that Nigeria would need about 28.3 million metric tonnes of fresh cassava root planted annually on about 1.2 million hectares of land to meet the country’s demand for cassava by-[products and derivatives.

 Uses

 Cassava, which is rich in starch in the form of carbohydrate, has multiple uses.
 It is consumed in many processed forms, in the industry and also as livestock feed.
 Roots or leaves are made into flours.
 Flours are of three types, yellow garri, white garri, or intermediate colour, with yellow garri considered the best product in Nigeria.
 Its other products are as dry extraction of starch, glue or adhesives, modified starch in pharmaceutical as dextrins, as processing inputs, as industrial starch for drilling, and processed foods.